freeCodeCamp/CurriculumExpansion/coding-challenges/faq-component/user-stories.md

 - The first answer should be revealed by default while the others remain hidden.

 - I should see a visual cue (e.g., an arrow or highlight) when a question is expanded so that I know which question is currently active.

-- The expanding and collapsing of answers should be smooth so the experience feels natural and user-friendly.